yuno-payments/yuno-docs/reference/COUNTRY SPECIFIC/pix-automático-overview.md

 ## How it works

+Pix Automático allows you to automate recurring Pix charges after a one-time customer authorization.
+You can choose between two orchestration models depending on how much control you want:

+* **Merchant managed (recommended):** You trigger each recurring payment using the `subscription_id`, including when to retry if a charge fails.
+* **Yuno managed:** Yuno automatically schedules and executes payments based on the subscription settings you define in the initial request.

+The steps below explain how to implement both models.

 ### 1. Initial setup (subscription enrollment)

 The process begins with a standard Pix payment (via QR code or redirect).
 When the customer pays, a **recurrence contract** is created behind the scenes.
 The system returns the QR and, once paid, confirms the `subscription_id`.